Porthcawl-Insurance/www/content/faq.md

 #### What is downtime?

 Downtime is our term for when your website isn’t functioning.
-This impacts your ability to collect revenue from digital sources, which we think one of the essential business risks of our time.
+This impacts your ability to collect revenue from digital sources, which we think is one of the essential business risks of our time.

 #### I wasn’t able to get an assessment?
 Why?